Richie-Kwon/ecommercedata/README.md

 # Creating data-pipelines with Ecommerce Data

 ## Introduction
-The main goal is to create data pipelines to analyse ecommerce data
+The primary goal in this project is to create data pipelines to analyse ecommerce data

 * Establish data pipelines in AWS to analyse e-commerce data with business analytics tools
 * The data pipielines cover streaming & batcth process